dimasdompit/dimasdompit/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently learning VueJS & Laravel.\
+🎓 &nbsp;I'm currently learning about many tech stacks.\
-🌱 &nbsp;I'm on track for learning more about Fullstack Development, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more about Fullstack Development & Systems Design.\
-✍️ &nbsp;In my free time, I pursue UI/UX Design and Playing Games as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I pursue Graphic Design, Music Production & Playing Games as hobbies/side hustles.\
 ✉️ &nbsp;You can shoot me an email at dimasdompit@gmail.com!
 I'll try to respond as soon as I can.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/dimasdompit/dimasdompit/master/assets/Night-Coding.gif" align="right"/>